apike/allenpike.com/_posts/2022-09-21-vancouver-municipal-election-guide.md

 1. Cool kids vote early.
 Advance voting is possible in select locations on ~~Sat Oct 1~~, Wed ~~Oct 5~~, Sat **Oct 8**, Tue **Oct 11**, and Thu **Oct 13**.
 2. Election Day city-wide will be on Saturday, **October 15**.

-Between now and then, use the [Plan Your Vote](https://vancouver.ca/plan-your-vote/) tool, along with some of the starting points in this guide, to find some candidates that seem like they have a shot at making Vancouver a better place.
+Between now and then, use the [Plan Your Vote](https://vancouver.ca/plan-your-vote/) tool, along with some of the starting points in this guide, to find candidates that seem like they have a shot at making Vancouver a better place.

 Cast your vote – it’s in you to give.